-Autism isn’t a superpower for everyone
+Autism is not a superpower for everyone

+Read it again.
+Autism is not a superpower for everyone.
 I’m going to do something that’s frowned upon in the autism community.
 I’m going to say something on behalf of my nonverbal son.

 If Charlie could communicate beyond basic needs, I believe he’d tell us that for him, autism is not a superpower.